SETI/rms-opus/import/README.md

 	cd ~/dumps/dump_and_sms/
 	fab  dump_and_sms

-5. Change the DATABASES NAME in settings_local.py
+5. run the tests on production

-6. Refresh the caches as you would in a [deploy](../deploy/README.md)

 	 cd deploy
+	 fab tests_prod

+6. Change the DATABASES NAME in settings_local.py

+7. Refresh the caches as you would in a [deploy](../deploy/README.md)

+    cd deploy
     fab cache_reboot

-7. The release is now public!
+8. The release is now public!
 (Yes we have no development server) Manually make sure your most recent blog post links are still working.. (todo: script this!)

     open http://ringsnodesearchtool.blogspot.com/

-8. Run the in-browser selenium tests
+9. Run the in-browser selenium tests

 	they are in Firefox->tools

-9. Run the selenium tests:
+10. Run the selenium tests:

     In the local repo: